Chrysler self shielded wires

-The prime cause of robot issues is "people"
+The prime cause of all robot weld issues starts in the front office.

 An E-mail addressed to this site.